Lithill/New-Egg-Champion-Website/readme.md

 * In some laptop views (Nest Hub, Nes Hub Max and Latitude 7420), you cannot see the heading text of the index page without scrolling down.
 * Chevron links do not always take you to where you expect they will on Latitude 7420 with Chrome, and Gigabyte laptop with Firefox.
 This also needs testing on other sized screens with different browsers.
 * The video seems to be having difficulty playing in Firefox.
+* The navigation bar does not have a border on it's right side.

 ### Lighthouse